Anitasulukhia/AI-POWERED-SOFTWARE-DEV-SP26/HW01/readme.md

 model was actually slower than the lite model in this run, which I did not expect given that it is described as the faster model.

+## How to run it:

+just provide valid API key in .env file, and run the main.py file.

 ## Token Usage and Cost Analysis: